-I was going to say that if this time last year you told me I’d be living on six acres in the middle of nowhere fixing up a hundred-and-fifty year old farm house by myself, I probably would have blinked at you seventeen times and then whistled while circling a finger around my ear to indicate that cleary you’re one beer short of a full six-pack.
+I was going to say that if this time last year you told me I’d be living on six acres in the middle of nowhere fixing up a hundred-and-fifty year old farm house by myself, I probably would have blinked at you seventeen times and then whistled while circling a finger around my ear to indicate that cleary you’re one beer short of a full case.
 Right?
 Because it’s not like I’ve ever sold a perfectly adorable storybook house to live in a garage for two years or anything…

 With Memorial House, I actually owned that place for over a year before starting work on it, and took sixty hours of classes for my contractors license while planning out the addition, all before we broke ground.
 Was it a little crazy to take on building a 900 sq ft addition with only an Engineer and a hammer to help me?
 Yes.
 But I was as prepared as a person can be for that kind of adventure.
 However, when you see a house at 3 PM on a Monday afternoon, and then buy said house while sitting in a bar at 11 PM on the same day when twelve hours earlier you actually had no intention of buying a house at all … well, let’s just say that things haven’t stopped surprising me since.
 Particularly things that involve a peacock.